 Fungal nail infection

-You can file the nail surface with a file and apply medicated nail varnish or cream weekly.
+If it is a superficial infection, you can file the nail surface with a file and apply medicated nail varnish or cream weekly.
 This treatment requires dedication for a minimum of 9 months.
-If the nails are very thickened, you may require your podiatrist to thin the nails for you using a gentle drill.
+If the nails are very thickened, you may require your podiatrist to thin the nails for you using a gentle scalpel debridement.

 If the nail is very thickened and painful, then you may wish to consider a surgical nail removal.
+This is a minor op and then you need to apply a daily treatment as the new nail grows back.
 Your registered podiatrist will be able to carry out this procedure for you under local anaesthetic.